Atharvsolaskar/Demo-project/README.md

 # Demo-project
-This is my first github project auother - Atharv Yadav
+This is my first github project, auother - Atharv Yadav